Salabat Jung: Conquest of Northern Circars by the French

-De Bussy realised that the irresponsible and arrogant manner of the French soldiers had alienated the people from them and that intrigues were afoot in the court against the French.Syed Lashkar Khan, the Marathas, especially Janu Nimbalkar and Raja Ram Chander, and the English at Fort St. George were interested in ousting, the French power from the Deccan.
+De Bussy realised that the irresponsible and arrogant manner of the French soldiers had alienated the people from them and that intrigues were afoot in the court against the French.
+Syed Lashkar Khan, the Marathas, especially Janu Nimbalkar and Raja Ram Chander, and the English at Fort St. George were interested in ousting, the French power from the Deccan.
 Syed Lashkar Khan, even after the arrival of Bussy, did not desist from plotting against the French.
 He induced Salabat Jung to write to Dupleix that the arrears, due to the French troops must be deducted From the Rs.
 5,000,000 that Dupleix owed to the Nizam, as his deputy in the Carnatic.
 He also proposed that during the rainy season the French troops should be stationed at Machilipatnam so that they could collect the revenues with greater ease.
 Syed Lashkar Khan, though he advised the French in the above manner, at the same time sent secret instructions to the zamindars on the East Coast not to pay taxes to the French and to attack the French jagirs in the various districts.
-Encouraged by such messages, Raja Ram Chander of Ongole, seized Bandurti, with the help of the English.
+Encouraged by such messages, Raja Ram Chander of Ongole seized Bandurti with the help of the English.

-Syed Lashkar Khan also put two younger brothers of Salabat Jung, Nizam Ali Khan and Basalat Jung into prison in the Fort of Daulatabad on the plea that the latter were intriguing with Mainville and ordered the French Commandant to return forthwith to Hyderabad.
+Syed Lashkar Khan also put two younger brothers of Salabat Jung, Nizam Ali Khan and Basalat Jung into prison in the Fort of Daulatabad on the plea that the latter were intriguing with de Mainville and ordered the French Commandant to return forthwith to Hyderabad.

 He also made Salabat Jung to write to Bussy, suggesting that the French should stay, during the monsoons in Machilipatnam and that the Nizam would call them whenever he required their assistance.
 Apart from this, no sooner did he hear that Mahmud Hussain, the Qiladar of Hyderabad, had assisted Bussy in arranging the loans for the payment of the French troops, than he got him replaced by a new Governor.
 Seeing these manoeuvres, De Bussy decided to deal with Syed Lashkar Khan, in a very drastic manner.
 He decided to adopt one of the following three courses; namely; to demand from the Nizam fresh territories lo maintain, the French forces and if the Subah refused to grant them, to seize certain territories and attach them to Machilipatnam which was under Moracin and inform Salabat Jung that those territories would be safe guarded by the French for the Nizam.
 But if either of these plans failed, Bussy, even decided to get the help of the Peshwa, against the Nizam in exchange for Surat being ceded to the Marathas.
 On being informed of these plans, Dupleix fully concurred with them and he sent to Bussy an additional force of 350 men.
 Of these, Bussy, dispatched 150 men to Machilipatnam, under the command of the Marquis of Conflans.